Heroes-Academy/Intro-to-Python-Summer-2016/docs/source/day2.rst

 3. Break the code in some way.
     - You should be writing down the error, what it says, and why it happened.
     - You should also send me code by tomorrow with how you made the error
 4. Do something fun with turtles. `The one I created in class is here <https://trinket.io/python/c9c47d373c>`_.
+Or if you scroll to the bottom of the page, I've embedded it there.

 See below for more details.